 I. BACKGROUND

 The Fair Debt Collection Practices Act (“FDCPA”), 15 U.S.C. § 1692 et seq., regulates the practices of a “debt collector,” which the statute defines as “any person [1] who uses any instrumentality of interstate commerce or the mails in any business the principal purpose of which is the collection of any debts, [2] who regularly collects or attempts to collect, directly or indirectly, debts owed or due or asserted to be owed or due another [or] … [3] who, in the process of collecting his own debts, uses any name other than his own which would indicate that a third person is collecting or attempting to collect such debts.”
 15 U.S.C. § 1692a(6).
-The FDCPA does not apply to a creditor, like the Company, when it is collecting its own debts in its own name or to certain affiliates.
+Regulation F, 12 CFR part 1006, implements the Fair FDCPA to prescribe federal rules governing the activities of debt collectors, as that term is defined in the FDCPA (“Reg.
+F”).
+The FDCPA and Reg.
+F do not apply to creditors, like the Company, when it is collecting its own debts in its own name or to certain affiliates.

-Despite the fact that the FDCPA does not generally apply to a creditor collecting its own debt, the practices it prohibits may be independently problematic under the Dodd-Frank Act’s prohibition against unfair, deceptive and abusive practices regardless of whether they are employed by a creditor or a third-party debt collector.
+Despite the fact that the FDCPA and Reg.
+F do not generally apply to a creditor collecting its own debt, the practices they prohibit may be independently problematic under the Dodd-Frank Act’s prohibition against unfair, deceptive and abusive practices regardless of whether they are employed by a creditor or a third-party debt collector.
 Moreover, the CFPB’s Short-Term, Small-Dollar Lending guidance instructs examiners to consider whether a lender collecting its own debts: (1) discloses to third parties the existence of the customer’s debt; (2) repeatedly calls past due customers in an effort to abuse or harass them; or (3) relies on misrepresentations in collecting debts.
-Accordingly, even though the Company is not subject to the FDCPA, our policy is to comply with the law’s basic requirements (other than requirements that make no sense for a creditor collecting its own debts in its own name), which are discussed more fully below.
+Accordingly, even though the Company is not subject to the FDCPA or Reg.
+F, our policy is to comply with the basic requirements of such laws (other than requirements that make no sense for a creditor collecting its own debts in its own name), which are discussed more fully below.

 When, Where, and With Whom Communication is Permitted